 Rent a VIP Artic Alcove

 For a more private experience consider renting a VIP Artic Alcove at the Lake Geneva Ice Castles.
-It’s a great for a couple or group of friends/family.
-You’ll have your own private space ropped off from other guests.
+It’s great for a couple or group of friends/family.
+You’ll have your own private space roped off from other guests.

 Included in reserving Artic Alcove you get the following:

-- Personalized expierence for up to 6 guests
+- A personalized experience for up to 6 guests

-Renting the Artic Alcove costs $400.
-Considering adding on some warm beverages and tasty treats to sweeten the expierence, for an additional charge.
+Renting the Arctic Alcove costs $400.
+Considering adding on some warm beverages and tasty treats to sweeten the experience, for an additional charge.